 The quarter of Neustadt or "New Town" is located to the north-west of the city centre, on the other side of Kaiserstrasse.
 This area just outside the city walls was first developed at the end of the 19th century on a site known as Gartenfeld.
-With this development the city doubled its size.
+With this development the city doubled in size.

 Although nearly razed to the ground during the Second World War, Neustadt is still dominated by a street layout and buildings designed by the city architect Eduard Kreyssig (1830-1897).
 Apartment blocks built during the Wilhelminian era featuring magnificent façades and Christ Church are among the original buildings that have survived to this day.